Community of Hope

 When doubting a call from God would come so late in her life, she was reminded in Judges 12 about how many people God called to serve him for what might be considered a short time, yet their work was important enough to be mentioned in Scripture.
 She believes in a lifelong call, and continues to serve the church after retiring.

-Community of Hope is a satellite service born out of the need for individuals who want to find a comfortable place outside “traditional” church.
+Community of Hope is micro-church born out of the need for individuals who want to find a comfortable place outside “traditional” church.
 It is our goal to:

 - be a place for the unchurched, the de-churched and those who have not found a church

 - offer hope for those who haven't found rest in their spiritual journey

 - help people looking for or returning to find God's grace